JuliaData/DataFrames.jl/docs/src/man/joins.md

    3 │ missing      3

 julia> innerjoin(df1, df2, on=:id)
-ERROR: ArgumentError: missing values in key columns are not allowed when matchmissing == :error. `missing` found in column :id in left data frame.
+ERROR: ArgumentError: Missing values in key columns are not allowed when matchmissing == :error. `missing` found in column :id in left data frame.
 ```

 If you would prefer `missing` values to be treated as equal pass